True quantified Boolean formula: Extensions

-In QBFEVAL 2020, a "DQBF Track" was introduced where instances were allowed to have Henkin quantifiers (expressed in DQDIMACS format).
+The Stochastic Satisfiability problem (known as SSAT) is an extension of TQBF that adds a randomizing R quantifier, views universal quantification as minimization, and existential quantification as maximization, and asks, whether the probability represented by the formula exceeds a given threshold.

+QBF can be also extended to have Henkin quantifiers.

 PSPACE-completeness

 The TQBF language serves in complexity theory as the canonical PSPACE-complete problem.
 Being PSPACE-complete means that a language is in PSPACE and that the language is also PSPACE-hard.
 The algorithm above shows that TQBF is in PSPACE.